-1. Open the SIM card holder on the expansion board and insert the SIM card with the card's cut-off corner positioned as shown in Figure below.
+1. Open the SIM card holder (1) and insert the SIM card with the card's cut-off corner positioned as shown in Figure below.

-- 2. Close the SIM card holder and mount the expansion board on the CPU board on connectors J3 and J31.
-See CPU board version 0501-E0150 Rev H. - 3.
-Connect the antenna cable to the connector on the expansion board. - 4.
+- 2. Close the SIM card holder. - 3.
 Write the subscription telephone number / SIM card number on the label and attach the label, fully legible, inside the cabinet, not on the modem itself because it might be necessary to replace the modem some time.